River Ribble

-The River Ribble runs through North Yorkshire and Lancashire in Northern England.
-It starts close to the Ribblehead Viaduct in North Yorkshire, and is one of the few that start in the Yorkshire Dales and flow westwards towards the Irish Sea (the Dee in Dentdale and the Twiss in Kingsdale being notable others).
+The River Ribble is a river that flows through North Yorkshire and Lancashire in Northern England.
+It has a length of approximately 75 mi from its source near Selside in Ribblesdale to its estuary on the Irish Sea.

+From its source, the Ribble flows in a generally southerly direction past Settle, then turns south-west near Gisburn and flows through Clitheroe, Ribchester and Preston.
+Its mouth is on the Irish Sea between Lytham St Annes and Southport.
+Its tributaries include the Hodder and Calder, which join the river less than 1 mi apart near Whalley in Lancashire; the Darwen, which joins at Walton-le-Dale; and the Douglas, which joins near Hesketh Bank.
+The Ribble is the only major river rising in Yorkshire which flows westward.

+The Ribble Estuary is of particular ecological significance.
+It forms part of the Ribble and Alt Estuaries Ramsar site and the Ribble and Alt Estuaries Special Protection Area (SPA).
+The estuary is also included within the Ribble Estuary Marine Conservation Zone (MCZ), the Ribble Estuary Site of Special Scientific Interest (SSSI), and the Ribble Estuary National Nature Reserve.

 Etymology

 The name Ribble may be a Brittonic compound-formation.
 The second element is the noun *pol, with connotations including "puddle, pond, upland-stream" (Welsh pwll).
 The first is rö-, an intensive prefix, with nouns meaning "great" (Welsh rhy-, Cornish re-).

 Ribble may once have been known as *Bremetonā-, underlying the name Bremetenacum, the Roman fort at Ribchester.
 Involved here is the Brittonic root *breμ–, meaning "roaring" (cf. Welsh brefu), as observed at the river-names Breamish in Northumberland, Braan in Scotland and Brefi in Wales.